ASP.NET Web API Interview Questions and Answers

 Explain Media Formatters in Web API 2

-These Web API Interview Questions are asked in almost all Web API Interviews.
+It is one of the frequently asked ASP.NET Web API Interview Questions.
 As we know that Web API Framework handles the data in JSON or XML formats (or any other formats) based on the Accept and Content-Type header values.
-But how does web API handles these different formats?
+But do you know how does the ASP.NET Web API Framework handles these different formats?
 The answer is by using Media Type Formatters.

-The Media-Type Formatters are classes that are responsible for serializing request/response data so that web API can understand the request data format and send data in the format which the client expects.
+The Media-Type Formatters are classes that are responsible for serializing the request/response data.
+Based on the accept and content-type header values the ASP.NET Web API Framework can understand the request data format and sends the data in the format which the client expects.

 Technically MediaTypeFormatter is an abstract class from which JsonMediaTypeFormatter and XmlMediaTypeFormatter classes inherit from.
 JsonMediaTypeFormatter handles JSON data and XmlMediaTypeFormatter handles XML data.

 How to return JSON from Web API Service irrespective of the Accept header value?

 To do so, we need to remove the XmlFormatter from the Register() method of WebApiConfig.cs file which is present inside the App_Start folder.
 To remove XmlFormatter include the following piece of code that will completely remove XmlFormatter which forces ASP.NET Web API to always return data in JSON format irrespective of the Accept header value in the client request.
-Use this technique when we want our service to support only JSON and not XML.
+Use this technique when you want your service to support only JSON and not XML.

 With this change in place inside the Register method of the WebApiConfig class, irrespective of the Accept header value (application/xml or application/json), the Web API service is always going to return the data in JSON format.

 How to return XML data from Web API Service irrespective of the Accept header value?